SimmsRyan97/PlayTime/README.md

 # PlayTime

 Welcome to **PlayTime**!
-This Minecraft server plugin lets players effortlessly track their playtime, fostering a competitive spirit and community engagement.
-Whether you're curious about your own playtime or want to check out how others are doing, PlayTime has got you covered!
+PlayTime is designed for Minecraft servers, allowing users to effortlessly track their playtime.
+Not only can players check their own playtime, but they can also see the playtime of other users.

 ## Features